Evolution of Tau-Neutrino Lepton Number in Protoneutron Stars due to Active-Sterile Neutrino Mixing: Results

 For the protoneutron star conditions, we take a snapshot of a $20\,M_\odot$ supernova model (with the SFHo nuclear equation of state) at 1 s post core bounce~\cite{Bollig2016,Mirizzi:2015eza,Bollig:2017lki,Bollig:2020xdr}.
 We assume that the radial profiles of $\rho$, $T$, $Y_e$, and $Y_{\nu_e}$ (see Fig.~\ref{fig:pns}) remain static during our calculation.
 The evolution of $Y_{\nu_\tau}(r,t)$ for a specific radial zone is determined by

 Using appropriate time steps, we obtain the radial profile of $Y_{\nu_\tau}$ at different times from the above equation.
 Because this equation is valid when active neutrinos, especially $\nu_\tau$ and $\bar\nu_\tau$, are in the diffusion regime, the radial profile of interest is up to $r=R_\nu$.
+We have checked that our results are accurate.
+For example, the result for $t=0.3$~s shown in the top right panel of Fig.~\ref{fig:profile} has a maximum change of only $\approx 0.1\%$ when the resolution is doubled.

 Using the three sets of mixing parameters given above, we show in Fig.~\ref{fig:profile} the radial profile of $Y_{\nu_\tau}$ at different times ($t=0$ at the start of our calculation).
 The top and bottom panels differ in the adopted rate of change of $Y_{\nu_\tau}$ due to the MSW effect, with $\dot Y_{\nu_\tau}^{\rm MSW}$ [Eq.~(\ref{eq:rymsw})] and $\dot Y_{\nu_\tau}^{\rm MSW'}$ [Eq.~(\ref{eq:oldrymsw})] used for the former and latter, respectively.
 By the end of our calculation, the $Y_{\nu_\tau}$ profile is no longer changing significantly.
 In all cases, the calculation stops at or before $t=1$~s, when the assumption of static protoneutron star conditions starts to break down.
 We find that for mixing parameters consistent with current interpretation of and constraints on sterile neutrino dark matter, $\nu_\tau$-$\nu_s$ and $\bar\nu_\tau$-$\bar\nu_s$ mixing can produce $Y_{\nu_\tau}$ up to $\sim 0.1$--0.2 in protoneutron stars.
 Our results qualitatively resemble those of Refs.~\cite{2019JCAP...12..019S,PhysRevD.106.015017}.
 Despite the differences in the adopted protoneutron star conditions and in the approximations used, these results are also similar to each other quantitatively.